Youth Leadership Council

 • Taking a second-year trip to Washington, DC.

-Applications are closed.
-Click below to receive an email when our next recruitment cycle opens (April 2025).
+Applications for 2025 appointments are closed.
+Click below to receive an email when our next recruitment cycle opens (April 2026) and to learn about other opportunities to get involved with the City.

 I'M INTERESTED